devxygmbh/ansible-posit/ansible_collections/devxy/core/README.md

-# Ansible Collection - devxy.posit
+# Ansible Collection - devxy.core

 Documentation for the collection.